joexu22/FraudCoinX/README.md

 # This is a new BlockChain

 Officailly here to take some classes
-- Elon
+- Elon Musk
 - Vlad
-- Buffet
+- Warren Buffet
-- SAM
+- Sam Harris